 may request the Board to transfer the benefit to another scheme or to another superannuation fund and the Board is to comply with that request.

-(2) If a request under subregulation (1) relates to a preserved WSS withdrawal benefit, the amount to be transferred is the amount of the benefit and earnings under regulation 78, discounted to the extent that the Board, on the advice of an actuary, considers appropriate.
+(2) If a request under subregulation (1) relates to a preserved WSS withdrawal benefit, the amount to be transferred is the amount of the benefit and earnings, discounted to the extent that the Board, on the advice of an actuary, considers appropriate.

 (3) The Board may transfer a West State Super Member’s benefit to an eligible rollover fund if that fund is permitted by the SIS Act to accept the benefit, whether or not the Member has requested the transfer.

 [Regulation 79 amended in Gazette 29 Jun 2001 p.
 3092; 28 Jun 2002 p.
 3013; 26 May 2006 p.
 1928; 13 Apr 2007 p.
-1601 and 1629.]
+1601 and 1629; 8 Jul 2008 p.
+3229.]

+79AA.
+Payment or transfer out of transferred in benefits or ETPs

+(1) A West State Super Member who has a transferred benefit may request the Board to —

+(a) pay the benefit and earnings to the Member; or

+(b) transfer the benefit and earnings to another scheme or another superannuation fund.

+(2) The Board must comply with a request under subregulation (1)(a) unless the Board is satisfied that, if the West State Super Scheme were a regulated superannuation fund, the Board would be prevented by the SIS Regulations from paying the benefit as requested.

+(3) The Board must comply with a request under subregulation (1)(b).

+(4) In this regulation —

+“earnings”, in relation to a transferred benefit, means so much of the earnings that have been credited to the Member’s west state account since the benefit was transferred as are attributable to that benefit;

+“transferred benefit” means a benefit or other eligible termination payment that has been transferred to the West State Super Scheme under regulation 65.

+[Regulation 79AA inserted in Gazette 8 Jul 2008 p.
+3229.]

+79AB.
+Payment or transfer of all or part of benefit

+(1) A request under regulation 74(3), 76(2), 79 or 79AA for payment or transfer of a benefit may be made in relation to all or part of the benefit.

+(2) A request cannot be made for the payment or transfer of an amount —

+(a) that is less than $1 000; or

+(b) the payment or transfer of which will reduce the balance in the Member’s west state account to less than $1 000,

+unless the amount requested is the whole of the balance in the account or the Board otherwise agrees.

+[Regulation 79AB inserted in Gazette 8 Jul 2008 p.
+3230.]

 79A.
 Early release of benefit — severe financial hardship or a compassionate ground

 (1) A West State Super Member may apply to the Board for the early release of all or part of the balance in the Member’s west state account —